Mintbase/templates/contract-deployer/README.md

   await execute({ wallet }, deployArgs);
 ```

 Presently, this template exclusively functions within the testnet environment.
-To transition to a different network, it is imperative to modify the configuration settings located in the contract-deployer/src/config/setup.ts file.
+To transition to a different network, it is imperative to modify the configuration settings located in the contract-deployer/src/config/setup.ts file and every 'testnet' instance.

 ## Get in touch